Discover Top 20 Things to Do in Sheridan, WY

 Tongue River Canyon

-Nestled in a lush valley at the base of the Bighorn Mountains, the Powder Horn offers three distinct nines at their nationally recognized 27-hole championship golf course.
+Nestled in a lush valley at the base of the Bighorn Mountains, the Powder Horn offers three distinct nines at their nationally recognized 27-hole private, championship golf course.
+This social golf club and community offers many other amenities including swimming pools, tennis courts, walking trails, fishing ponds, and a beautiful clubhouse.

 When the WYO Theater first opened its curtains in 1923 as the Lotus, newspaper headlines proclaimed it “Wyoming’s Wonder Picture Palace”.
 Throughout the years, the name has changed and updates have been furnished, but the theater has remained an architectural centerpiece for downtown Sheridan and a staple for live performances, film and entertainment.